optionalg/Terminator/README.md

 # Bugs, Errors
 - Saw a Bug, Error?
 Please Dont Forget To Report It At: <a href="https://github.com/G00Dway/Terminator/issues">Issues Page</a>
 - Or Lookup To Error Codes: <a href="https://github.com/G00Dway/Terminator/wiki/error_codes">Error Codes Wiki</a>
+# Join BETA!
+- You Can Always Download BETA Version Of Terminator At Releases!
+(Updates Disabled)
+- Thank You For Supporting Us!